Have you considered praying the Psalms as a way to rejuvenate your prayer life?

 If you decide to use the Psalms to pray a specific prayer regarding something you are going through or something someone you know is going through, you can reword them to fit the circumstances.

-Many people believe David wrote all of the Psalms, but the beautiful words were actually written by a number of authors.
-David did, however, write nearly 73 of the Psalms!
-Let’s give him some credit for that.
+Many people believe King David wrote all of the Psalms, but the beautiful words were actually written by many authors including him.

 As you explore this book for a new way to pray, I would suggest opening your heart and mind and listen carefully to the words of each Psalmist.